danschlz/danschulz.github.io/_posts/2020-07-30-mental-models.md

 ---

-At one point in time I thought understanding human bias was really important.
-A result of that was this list of mental models.
+At one point in time I thought understanding human bias was really important and made this list of mental models.

 **Occam’s Taser**